ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 A Verifier which encounters an unrecognized Entity or Attribute type MAY ignore it.

 ## Encoding

-A PKIXAttestation is to be DER encoded [X.690].
+A PkixEvidence is to be DER encoded [X.690].

 If a textual representation is required, then the DER encoding MAY be subsequently encoded into Base64.